hardcodes/lmtyas/README.md

 Compiling probably works on any system that has a Rust compiler and recent OpenSSL packages including header files available.

-Here is an example that works for Ubutu 20.04, it should also work on Ubuntu 22.04:
+Here is an example that works for Ubutu 20.04 LTS , Ubuntu 22.04 LTS and CentOS7.
+Probably any recent Linux distro with Systemd will work.
+Every distro without Systemd will probably also work with some modifications for the startup process.

 Head over to [www.rust-lang.org](https://www.rust-lang.org/tools/install) and follow the instructions if you don't have a Rust compiler installed yet.